-About: I was born in Salem, OR.
-I lived in Los Angeles for 10 years but came back to Oregon in mid-2009.
-After living in a major metro, my wife and I wanted to live in a bigger city than my home town, and I wanted to immerse myself in the vibrant Portland music scene.
-I sought out opbmusic and started DJing in March 2010.I have always loved radio.
-I volunteered for KNRK during high school, hosted a music show for my college radio station (KSCR, Los Angeles), worked for a few commercial radio stations in Los Angeles (KBIG/KOST) and volunteered at a nonprofit station in Santa Monica (KCRW).
-The behind-the-scenes production always fascinated me, and once I started being able to speak into microphones and choose music to play to the masses I was hooked.
-I create playlists constantly, so being a DJ at opbmusic comes naturally and is extremely enjoyable and satisfying.
-Having a voice on opbmusic continues to give me a thrill and helps me discover great new music.
+Matthew was born in Salem, OR.
+He lived in Los Angeles for 10 years but came back to Oregon in mid-2009.
+When he and his wife arrived in Portland, he wanted to immerse himself in the vibrant local music scene.
+So, he sought out opbmusic and started DJing in March 2010.
+Matthew has always loved radio.
+He volunteered at KNRK during high school, hosted a music show for his college radio station (KSCR, Los Angeles), worked for a few commercial radio stations in Los Angeles (KBIG/KOST), and volunteered at a nonprofit station in Santa Monica (KCRW).
+Fascinated by the behind-the-scenes production, he was hooked once he started speaking into microphones and choosing music to play to the masses.
+Having a voice on opbmusic continues to give him that thrill and helps him discover great new music

-Tuesdays at 11 a.m. & 8 p.m.
+Tuesdays at 12 a.m. & 12 p.m.

-Thursdays at 11 a.m. & 8 p.m.
+Wednesdays at 9 a.m. & 6 p.m.

 Top Three Songs or Artists: Ani Difranco, Harry Chapin, and The Beatles

-Saturdays at 8 a.m. & 5 p.m.
+Thursdays at 9 a.m. & 6 p.m.

 A lifelong music lover, Jeff has worked professionally with companies like ABC/Disney, Entercom (KNRK/KGON), Gibson Guitars, Rose City Radio (KXJM) and Clear Channel (KRVR), Jeff also co-founded First Octave, a fund dedicated to supporting music and arts education in Portland public schools.
 Since 1998, the program has raised over $750,000 in funds and in-kind contributions to Portland's underserved and underrepresented students.